 Then, it was the Operation Finding a Cab.
 Charged me $25 as no one else was going, but at least he spoke Spanish and we had a great conversation on the way.
 I commented that I had not booked a hotel and told him about my Curacao experiment.
 What did my cabby think?
 A0 Estas loca.
 B) Te voy a ayudar (I’ll help you out).
 And so after asking “for any cheap hostel or guesthouse by the center of town,” I arrived at Villa Colombia. $13/night for a bed, including full breakfast?
 Oh yah, it’s on!

-The days I was out of town meant I was laying out at some exotic beach.
-My second day in Curacao I befriended a Venezuelan guest called Sonia, and we would hit town together many times.
+On my second day in Curacao, I befriended a Venezuelan guest called Sonia, and we would hit town together many times.
 Also, that same day, I met a couple of Latinos in the center of town, Yara and David, which were on their way to the beach.
 After Sonia told me to go alone because she wanted to do more shopping, I hit my first Curacaoan beach!

 Once at Mambo Beach, I really befriended the Latinos.
-I met Yara was actually an exchange student of tourism, so she was living in the island.
-This meant that after the impromptu day at Mambo Beach, I got to see her awesome cottage in the middle of another town and met all the exchange students at her house!
+I learned that Yara was actually a tourism exchange student, so she was living on the island.
+This meant that after the impromptu day at Mambo Beach, I got to see her awesome cottage in a completely different town and met more exchange students there!

 That same night, I went out with all of them after eating some home-made Curacaoan fish and veggies.
 We danced the night away (live Latin band, YAY!) and sobered up by eating Curacaoan fast food afterward.

-My 3rd day involved going with Yara and David to Blue Bay with another Curacaoan friend of theirs.
+My 3rd day was a day trip with Yara and David to Blue Bay with another Curacaoan friend of theirs.
 This was a beautiful resort and we had a blast, despite the cloudy weather!

 What about my fourth day?
-On a tour hopping some of the best beaches of Curacao and even a grotto all day!
-Oh, and did I mentioned it included an amazing lunch (I ate iguana in Curacao!) and free beer all day long?!
+On a tour, hopping some of the best beaches of Curacao and even a grotto all day!
+Oh, and did I mention it included an amazing lunch (I ate iguana in Curacao!) and free beer all day long?!
 Booked last-minute (the night before) and got a sweet 60% discount.
 Bargaining, of course.
-Ahh, gotta thank Egypt for the practice!
+Ahh, gotta thank Egypt for the practice! 😀

 Finally, Mr Mitch (@Mackinnontweets) arrived from his house build in Argentina and we spent the last leg of my trip together.
 Sharing travel stories while watching the ocean, eating amazing food at the more upscale restaurants in town, and even gambling at the local casinos was the perfect ending to my trip.

-Oh wait, that’s right: The hitchhiking was the pinnacle of this trip — how could I forget?!
 We took the local bus to Cas Abou beach on our last day in Curacao.
 You see, we were told we would only have to walk a couple of meters from the bus stop to the beach…wrong!
-It was more of a couple of kilometers.
-Soooooo after about 10 mins of walking and no coast in sight, I encouraged Mitch to hitchhike.
-He agreed, and we flagged the next vehicle: A mom and daughter from the Netherlands, who spoke perfect English and were quite chatty and amusing.
+It was more like a couple of kilometers… Soooooo after about 10 mins of walking and no coast in sight, I encouraged Mitch to hitchhike.
+He agreed, and we flagged the next vehicle: a mom and daughter from the Netherlands, who spoke perfect English and were quite chatty and amusing.
 Just fabulous!